logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 </script>
 ```

-In that case **YOU MUST** use `submitForm` as an event handler for the `submit` event for a native `form` element, otherwise it will would have no effect.
+In that case **YOU MUST** use `submitForm` as an event handler for the `submit` event for a native `form` element, otherwise, it would have no effect.

 ## Submission Progress

 Quite often you need to show your users a submission indicator, or you might want to disable the submit button entirely until the submission attempt is done.
 The `useForm` function exposes an `isSubmitting` ref that you can use.

 The `isSubmitting` state will be set to `true` once the validation of the form starts (as a result of a submit event) and will keep track of the submission handler you passed to either `onSubmit` or until it calls `submitForm`.
-If the submission handler throws any errors or completes successfully it will be set to `false` afterwards.
+If the submission handler throws any errors or completes successfully it will be set to `false` afterward.

 ```vue
 <template>